SteveHoggNZ/My-Micro/README.md

-# my-micro
+# my-repo

-My experiment with AWS Lambda, Micro Services and Continuous Delivery via git tag triggers
+my-micro contains my experiment with AWS Lambda, Micro Services and Continuous Delivery via git tag triggers

 ## To Do